 Therefore, we can say a flip changes the output according to input but with respect to the clock signal.
 So, here the clock signal is the control signal, and due to this, the flip flop provides timely output.

 Key Differences Between Latch and Flip Flop

-- In latches as the output depends only on the applied input thus hold no need of external clock.
+- In latches as the output depends only on the applied input thus hold no need for an external clock.
 However, flip- flops necessarily require an external clock signal for its operation.

 - The circuit analysis of latches is quite difficult in comparison to flip flops.

 - Latches operate on present and past input and past output values.
 But flip flop along with operating in the present and past input and past output also considers the clock signal.

 - Latches are level triggered thus functions whenever the input changes from one binary level to another.
 While flip flops are edge-triggered, thus activates when the clock signal goes from either low to high or high to low.

 - Latches are designed using logic gates, but flip flops are a combination of pair of latch and clock as a single unit.